John Hogan (motorsport executive): Ferrari (1982–2002)

 At the 2005 San Marino Grand Prix, podium finishers Michael Schumacher (left), Fernando Alonso (second from left), and Jenson Button (right) were all sponsored by tobacco brands.

 Over the years, Hogan cultivated a relationship with Italian automaker Ferrari and its racing team, Scuderia Ferrari.
 He was attracted to Ferrari's large and devoted fanbase, explaining that "Ferrari is the only team you can go to and have a bad year."
-However, Enzo Ferrari was historically sceptical of advertising.
-Although some Ferrari drivers, like Niki Lauda, supplemented their salaries with Marlboro personal sponsorship contracts, Ferrari would not sell Marlboro ad space on its cars.
-Even so, when McLaren released Gilles Villeneuve during his rookie year, Hogan arranged for the Canadian to join Ferrari in 1978.
+However, Enzo Ferrari was historically sceptical of advertising, and would not sell Marlboro ad space on his cars.
+Nevertheless, some Ferrari drivers, like Niki Lauda, supplemented their salaries with Marlboro personal sponsorship contracts.
+During Hogan's years with McLaren, the British team released Gilles Villeneuve during the Canadian's rookie year.
+Hogan arranged for Villeneuve to join Ferrari in 1978.
 Villeneuve eventually became a personal favourite of Enzo Ferrari, who allowed Villeneuve to lease out ad space on his race suit—thereby giving Marlboro a visual connection to the Ferrari brand.

 As the costs of running a Formula One team spiraled upwards in the 1980s, Ferrari grew more open to tobacco money.
 In 1982, Hogan brokered a Ferrari sponsorship deal, which was "the first time [Ferrari] had agreed to sponsorship from a non-motor industry source".
 Ferrari's change of heart was prompted, in part, by Hogan's own work at McLaren, as Ron Dennis believed that "the only way to [dominate the sport] was to out-spend Ferrari".
 Although Ferrari initially limited the amount of ad space Hogan could buy, Marlboro eventually acquired prominent advertising spaces on the Ferrari chassis.

 In 1996, Hogan brokered Michael Schumacher's move from Benetton (whose title sponsor was Marlboro rival Mild Seven) to Ferrari.
 Marlboro paid much of Schumacher's $25 million salary, which was the highest in the history of the sport.
 (It was rumored that Hogan had offered Schumacher even more money to join McLaren, but the German chose Ferrari instead.)
 The following year, Marlboro left McLaren and became Ferrari's title sponsor.
 It spent as much as £70m/year on the Italian team; one writer commented that "so vast were its resources it would come to effectively supplant Fiat as the race team's parent".
 A 2004 study found that Marlboro paid over a quarter of Ferrari's $336.2 million budget and that its annual expenditures on Ferrari exceeded backmarker Minardi's entire budget.
 The then-struggling Ferrari team went on to win eight Constructors' Championships in ten years from 1999 to 2008.

 Hogan retired from Marlboro in 2002.
 Although Ferrari was still F1's dominant team, the sport was phasing out tobacco advertising.
 In 1997, the European Commission announced a ban on tobacco advertising in sports starting in 2006, by which point only three teams had cigarette companies as their title sponsors.